ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-06-implementing-vectorised-logistic-regression.md

 ### Cost function and gradient

-With the cost function $J(\theta)$: I'll start by implementing a non-vectorised version:
+I'll start by implementing a non-vectorised version of the cost function $J(\theta)$:

 {% highlight r %}